 Here is an ngram for freedom of the press.
 Again it is quite similar, with a sharp rise from the early 20th century until the 1940s.
 World War II seems to have had some effect.

-In a functionally differentiated society, journalism should be autonomous; it can’t be controlled by governments or religious authority, and it can simply serve the economy.
+In a functionally differentiated society, journalism should be autonomous; it can’t be controlled by governments or religious authority, and it cannot simply serve the economy.
 Journalism establishes its autonomy when it produces news out of news, or when one news story serves as the precondition or premise for another news story.
-In other words, the communication become self-referential.
+In other words, the communication becomes self-referential.

 Here is a graph for the German term Journalismus.
 We see it rises sharply from 1915-1945; then it takes off in 1974.